Kiev offensive (1920)

 Polish and Soviet forces fought in 1919 and the Poles advanced in the disputed borderlands.
 In early 1920, Piłsudski concentrated on preparations for a military invasion of central Ukraine.
 It would result, he anticipated, in destruction of the Soviet armies and force Soviet acceptance of unilateral Polish conditions.
-The Poles signed an alliance, known as the Treaty of Warsaw, with the forces of the Ukrainian People's Republic led by Petliura.
-The Kiev Offensive was the central component of Piłsudski's plan for a new order in Eastern Europe centered around a Polish-led Intermarium federation.
+The Poles signed an alliance, known as the Treaty of Warsaw, with the forces of the Ukrainian People's Republic.
+The Kiev offensive was the central component of Piłsudski's plan for a new order in Eastern Europe centered around a Polish-led Intermarium federation.
 The stated goal of the operation was to create a formally independent Ukraine, although its dependence on Poland was inherent to Piłsudski's plans.
 Ukrainians ended up fighting on both sides of the conflict.

 The campaign was conducted from April to July 1920.
-The Polish Army faced the forces of the Russian Soviet Federative Socialist Republic.
+The Polish Army faced the forces of the Russian Soviet Republic.
 At first, the war was successful for the allied Polish and Ukrainian armies, which captured Kiev (Kyiv) on 7 May 1920, but soon the campaign's progress was dramatically reversed due to a Red Army counter-offensive, in which the 1st Cavalry Army of Semyon Budyonny played a prominent part.
 In the wake of the Soviet advance, the short-lived Galician Soviet Socialist Republic was created.
-The Polish-Soviet War ended with the Peace of Riga of 1921, which settled the border between Poland and the Ukrainian Soviet Republic.
+The Polish-Soviet War ended with the Peace of Riga of 1921, which settled the border between Poland and the Russian Soviet Republic.